slothoth/Fall-From-Heaven/README.md

 - Spell Buildings like Inspiration, Hope.
 Implemented as passives, and work when within the cities borders, to accomodate 1 unit per turn.
 Does not stack.
 - Natural Wonders.
 Still have some art to do, so some appear to occupy more than one tile, or look like a geothermal vent, for now.
 - Racial abilities.
 Khazad built units will be Dwarven, with bonuses on hills.
 Ljosalfar Elven etc. With exceptions on units where ethnicity is specified or not relevant (like say, Hill Giants).
+- Unit and City Maintenance.
+Unit and City maintenance behaves as it does in civ IV.
+Cities require more maintenance the more distant they are from the capital, and for the number of cities.
+Units have a free amount of support, alongside a quarter of your civs population.
+Exceed that amount of units, and you will pay 1 gold per turn for each.
+Varies based on difficulty.
+Units also cost some more if they are in foreign territory.
 ## Partly Implemented
 - Magic Combat Strength.
 Units have magic combat strength bonuses as they should.
 However resistance or vulnerability to that combat strength is limited to a unit level.
 I.e. a Wood Golem is Vulnerable to Fire, so takes more damage from Fire Combat Strength.
 But there is no way currently to make the Fire Resistance promotion reduce Fire Combat Strength.
 - Commerce and Sliders: Commerce is implemented as the Faith yield.
 Which is converted in cities to Science, Culture and Gold.
 Currently its split into thirds, but once I''ve built the UI for it, you can adjust the conversion with sliders.